Help Topics

 Can I use fonts I found online?

 Not every font you find online will work for your book.
 Here are some things to watch out for:- Fonts that won't embed.
 When it comes time to upload your book files, you'll need to create a PDF with the fonts embedded in the file.
-The problem is that some of the fonts you download from free font sites simply won't embed due to technical or legal restrictions.
-To find out whether the font you downloaded will embed propery, set a chapter or a few pages with the font.
-Then try to create a PDF file for just those pages.
+Some of the fonts available from free font sites, or non-standard fonts available in some design programs, won't embed due to technical or legal restrictions.
+To find out whether the font you downloaded will embed properly, create a test file using only that font.
+Then, create a PDF from your test file.
 You can find out if the fonts are embedded by opening the file in Adobe Acrobat and checking under the File/Properties on the Fonts tab.
 Every font in the list needs to show "Embedded" or "Embedded Subset" for your file to work.

 - Obtain a license.
-Some people post links to font software they don't own.
-If you're downloading font software from a third-party site, make sure the site owner has the rights to it and you have purchase the appropriate license.
+If you're downloading font software from a third-party site, make sure the site owner has the rights to it and you have purchased the appropriate license.
 It is your responsibility to ensure that your content doesn't violate laws or copyright, trademark, privacy, publicity, or other rights.
-Just because content is freely available does not mean you are free to use it in your book.

 - Fonts that are low quality.
 Some fonts look good when you see them as a sample.
 However, they might cause you trouble when you try to use them.
 These fonts may be: